pfcao/abookmark/README.md

 ### home folder node

-The Home folder is the starting folder of AsNote.
+The Home folder is the default starting folder of AsNote.

 ### inbox folder node